andrewsnowden/flask-starter/README.md

 flask-starter
 =============

-A boilerplate Flask project, features and included extensions include:
+A batteries included boilerplate Flask project for getting new projects up and running quickly.

+Features and extensions include:

 * SQLAlchemy database and automatic migrations using Flask-Alembic
 * CoffeeScript and LESS compilation and bundling using Flask-Assets
 * User management and logins using Flask-Security
+* Admin interface using Flask-Admin with automatically generated CRUD
+* REST API using Flask-Restful
 * Email using Flask-Mail
 * Better development mode using Flask-Failsafe
 * Deployment helpers for nginx/uWSGI and upstart
-* Admin interface using Flask-Admin with automatically generated CRUD
 * Basic management scripts using Flask-Scripts